-As a formality, Thai operator One-Two-Go has been removed from the blacklist, but only because its operating certificate has been revoked.
+As a formality, Thai operator One-Two-Go has been removed from the blacklist but only because its operating certificate has been revoked.

-"Airlines that are unsafe should not be allowed to fly anywhere.
+"Those airlines which are unsafe should not be allowed to fly anywhere.
 This list has greatly contributed to making Europe's skies safer.
 We should gradually move towards an international strategy based on co-operation between countries around the world."